-ENG 491 3 (0-3s-0) Literary Criticism I
+ENG 491 Literary Criticism I

 A seminar in literary theory and applied criticism.
 Students will survey primarily a variety of traditional critical approaches to the middle of the twentieth century, and apply some of these approaches to selected texts.
-Note: Credit may be obtained for only one of ENG 490 or 491.
 Prerequisites: 6 credits senior-level English courses and third-year standing.

-ENG 492 3 (0-3s-0) Literary Criticism II
+ENG 492 Literary Criticism II

 A seminar in literary theory and applied criticism.
 Students will survey primarily a variety of twentieth-century and contemporary approaches, and apply some of these approaches to selected texts.
-Note: Credit may be obtained for only one of ENG 490 or 492.
 Prerequisites: 6 credits senior-level English courses and third-year standing.

-14.23 ENVIRONMENTAL HEALTH (AFTER DEGREE)
+14.21 ENVIRONMENTAL HEALTH (AFTER DEGREE)

+Faculty of Science

-Faculty of Professional Studies Department of Public Health
+Department of Public Health